Trouble Bound

-Trouble Bound is a 1993 crime comedy-drama film directed by Jeffrey Reiner and starring Patricia Arquette, Billy Bob Thornton, Michael Madsen, and Sal Jenco.
-The plot concerns an ex-convict who goes on the run with a woman (Patricia Arquette).
-Unbeknownst to the ex-convict and the woman, a dead body is in the trunk of the Lincoln in which they're riding.
+Trouble Bound is a 1993 crime comedy-drama film directed by Jeffrey Reiner, and starring Patricia Arquette, Billy Bob Thornton, Michael Madsen, and Sal Jenco.
+The plot concerns an ex-convict who goes on the run with a woman.
+Unbeknownst to the ex-convict and the woman, a dead body is in the trunk of the Lincoln in which they are riding.
 Meanwhile, a mafia kingpin's daughter is trying to kill the hitman who killed her father.